-45. The Commission shall prepare a report on the [application.]
-Environmental Plans and [non confidential parts of Test Mining Report][all other accompanying documents], if applicable, which shall be published on the Authority's website, and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.
+45. The Commission shall prepare a report on the [application,] Environmental Plans and non-confidential parts of Test Mining study Report, if applicable, which shall be published on the Authority's website, and shall be included as part of the reports and recommendations to the Council pursuant to regulation 15.
 The report shall include:

-[(a) ~~D~~etails of the Commission's determination under regulation 13, paragraph 4;]
+[(a) Details of the Commission's determination under regulation 13, paragraph 4;]